Sharareh18/The-Hat-Box/README.md

 # The-Hat-Box
-Back end for The Hat Box, an e-commerce hat store.
+Back end for The Hat Box, an e-commerce retail store.